GLOBAL MARKETS-Dollar falls against the yen; bond yields decline

 The data could raise doubts about the ability of the economy to absorb government spending cuts and higher taxes and may fuel speculation of the possibility of more Federal Reserve measures to boost growth, or at least keep the Fed's current stimulus plans in place.

-"We traded off a decent amount after the GDP number but we didn't break any technical levels or really didn't get much momentum in the selloff past late morning," said Paul Zemsky, head of asset allocation at ING Investment Management in New York.

-"I guess there was some bottom fishing.
-There was so much fear of poor earnings going into earnings season that this is still somewhat of a positive surprise."

-A drop in Amazon.com weighed on the market after the Internet retailer gave a disappointing outlook, sending its shares down more than 7 percent.
+Wall Street was slightly lower by mid-afternoon, putting the S&P 500 on track to snap a five-day winning streak.
+A drop in Amazon.com also weighed on the market after the Internet retailer gave a disappointing outlook, sending its shares down nearly 7 percent.

+"The moderate move to the downside isn't out of line with the GDP data as light as it was," said Steve Sosnick, equity-risk manager at Timber Hill/Interactive Brokers Group in Greenwich, Connecticut.
+"It wasn't so great, but not bad enough to derail the freight train the market has been on."

-Investors in European equities also took a breather after five days of gains.
+Investors in European equities were also taking a breather after five days of gains.
 Europe's top shares on the FTSEurofirst 300 closed down 0.4 percent, and world shares were off 0.2 percent.

 A growing belief that the European Central Bank will react to the recent deterioration in the euro zone's economy by cutting interest rates next Thursday helped European stocks rise this week, pushed the euro to a three-week low and contributed to a fall in bond yields.